-&lt;sup>4 There are 39 Types of Force noted in this Report, rather than 38, because, in one instance more than one type of force was used.
+&lt;sup>2 There are 82 Types of Force noted in this Report, rather than 76, because, some incidents involved more than one type of force.
 The types of force are defined and described in more detail in the OPD Policy: https://public.powerdms.com/OlympiaPD/tree/documents/1661374.

-&lt;sup>5 In this incident, the Subject was seated in handcuffs and resisted officers' directives to stand up.
+&lt;sup>3 In this incident, the Subject was seated in handcuffs and resisted officers' directives to stand up.
 An officer lifted the Subject's upper arm to bring them to a standing position.
-The BWC video showed the officer used the minimal c.
-Additional Key Data
+The BWC video showed the officer used the minimal force necessary.
+The Auditor notes that this type of act to compel would not be deemed a "use of force" by most law enforcement agencies.

-- b.
-Subject Demographics - i.
-Twenty-three (23) incidents involved white male subjects. - ii.
-Five (5) incidents involved White female subjects. - iii.
-Six (6) incidents involved Black male subjects. - iv.
+- i.
+Forty-four (44) incidents involved white male subjects. - ii.
+Ten (10) incidents involved White female subjects. - iii.
+Fifteen (15) incidents involved Black male subjects. - iv.
 One (1) incident involved a Black female subject. - v.
-One (1) incident involved an Asian male subject. - vi.
-Two (2) incidents involved Hispanic male subjects.
+Two (2) incidents involved Asian male subjects. - vi.
+Three (3) incidents involved Hispanic male subjects. - vii.
+One (1) incident involved an indigenous male subject.

 Subject's Age-Range Number

-14-17 2
+14-17 3

-18-29 9
+18-29 15

-30-39 11
+30-39 27

-40-49 13
+40-49 21

+50-59 7

-50-59 3
+60-69 3